fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ## Using fleetctl with an API-only user

 When running automated workflows using the Fleet API, we recommend using the API key from a specially-created API-only user rather than using the API key of a regular user.
 A regular user's API key expires regularly for security purposes, requiring regular update.
 Meanwhile, an API-only user's key does not expire.
-An API-only user does not have access to the Fleet GUI.
+An API-only user does not have access to the Fleet UI.
 Instead, it's only purpose is to interact with the API programmatically or from fleetctl.

 ### Create an API-only user